w5xd/WriteLogWizards/README.md

 <li>WL12ModuleWizard.vsdir</li>
 <li>WL12ModuleWizard.vsz</li>
 </ol>
-Visual Studio 2013 and 2017 install both use the same WL12ModuleWizard.
+Visual Studio 2013 and 2017 install both use the same WL12ModuleWizard <i>directory</i> but the files to copy for VS2017 are those ending in <code>2017</code>.
 That .vsz file must be edited to correct the <code>ABSOLUTE_PATH</code>.
 Again, there is no need to copy files out of the git work
 area: just point that vsz file to the appropriate subdirectory in your fetched copy of this git repo.
 Once installed, and in Visual Studio with a WL project open, a right mouse click on the project looks like this: